 - Shop Vacuum- I keep a wet-dry vac around all the time.
 Once I dropped a quart of paint on a lady’s carpet.
 Rushed out to get the vac.
 With adding warm water to the mess and going over and over, I left a bit spot much cleaner than the rest of the carpet!

-- Respirator – just for when you use sprays or oil/toxic paints.
+- Respirator – This is the link for the mask only: Add these filters: chemical, and particle top filter with retaining clip.
+For spraying or oil/toxic paints.
 Somewhat expensive, but health and safety really must be first.
-Learn more about type of filters and how to use them here
+Learn more about type of filters and how to use them in our post about respirator mask

 - Tack cloth – For when you need to really remove all dust/lint.
 This is more for furniture painting, but good for eye-level and hand-level door frames, especially around the door knobs.